 **SEE ATTACHED JOB ANNOUNCEMENT FOR MORE INFORMATION BEFORE APPLYING**

-Under direction, performs a wide variety of professional analytical and administrative duties in support of assigned functions, operations, programs, department, and/or division including such areas as the City’s transit system, solid waste, and recycling programs; performs duties in support of various administrative operations and activities including special projects, research studies, budget analysis, and other specialized functions; coordinates and performs a variety of contract and grant administration duties; prepares various reports to improve the efficiency and effectiveness of operations; coordinates assigned activities with other departments, divisions, outside agencies, and the general public; and provides information and assistance to the public regarding assigned programs and services.
+Under direction, performs a wide variety of professional analytical and administrative duties in support of assigned functions, operations, programs, department, and/or division including such areas as the City’s solid waste, recycling programs and transit system; performs duties in support of various administrative operations and activities including special projects, research studies, budget analysis, and other specialized functions; coordinates and performs a variety of contract and grant administration duties; prepares various reports to improve the efficiency and effectiveness of operations; coordinates assigned activities with other departments, divisions, outside agencies, and the general public; and provides information and assistance to the public regarding assigned programs and services.

 The following duties are typical for this classification.
 Incumbents may not perform all of the listed duties and/or may be required to perform additional or different duties from those set forth below to address business needs and changing business practices.